 Sherman Ranch plant communities include most of the species flourishing at nearby Gjerloff Prairie.
 Early Prairie Plains management activities indicate that ongoing treatment with grazing and prescribed burning will, over time, replicate the flower garden appeal, as well as high-quality grazing production existing on Gjerloff Prairie.
 A burned prairie area will attract grazing livestock to the extent that unburned areas are avoided.
 This rest renews grass vigor during the years before the next fire and heavy graze.
 The result of this burn and graze patchwork is that wildflowers flourish and native grasses thrive — all to the benefit of wildlife, pollinators, livestock and people enjoying the land.
 Other stewardship activities will include removal of red cedar and deciduous trees and shrubs, and control of phragmites, musk thistle and purple loosestrife.

 Sherman Ranch is located one mile north and two miles west of the Marquette Highway 14 turnoff.
 Turning north at the intersection of 23 Road and O Road leads to the farmstead.
-Nearly a half mile further east of the intersection is a Sherman Ranch sign and driveway to access the west side of the property.

 Visitors are welcome but should always be mindful of livestock, barbed-wire fences and gates, and should be cautious around natural hazards such as holes, downed timber and steep hillsides or cliffs.